KevinGitari/Code-challenge2-coffee-shop/README.md

 - **Error Handling**: The code includes error handling to ensure that names and prices adhere to the specified constraints.
 - **Data Integrity**: The system maintains relationships between customers, coffees, and orders, ensuring data consistency.

-Feel free to modify and expand the project as needed.
-Happy coding!

----

-This `README.md` should provide a clear and approachable guide for beginners to understand how to set up and use the Coffee Shop project.
-If you need further explanations or have any other questions, let me know!